Skip to main content

 Thyroid problems

 Thyroid conditions like hypothyroidism affect how your body regulates hormones.
 Some hormones help control your body’s temperature.
-When you have a thyroid issue, you may not have enough of these temperature-controlling hormones, which can leave you feeling cold.
+When you have a thyroid issue, you may not have enough of these temperature-controlling hormones, which can leave you feeling cold all the time.

 Medications can increase cold sensitivity, too

 You may feel cold as a side effect of a new medication.
-Beta blockers and calcium channel blockers, which you may take to lower your blood pressure, often cause cold hands and feet.
+Beta blockers, which you may take to lower your blood pressure or for certain heart conditions, sometimes cause cold hands and feet.
 This is because the medicines can reduce blood circulation to your extremities.

 If you’re often reaching for another blanket or sweater, it may be time to talk to your doctor, especially if: